ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

             </tr>
             <tr>
                 <td>Authentication Problems</td>
-                <td>Try using the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/soap/methods/ping/">Ping API</a>, or switch to using an AvaTax SDK which has prebuilt and tested authentication code.</td>
+                <td>Try using the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/soap/methods/ping/">Ping API</a>, or switch to using an <a class="dev-guide-link" href="https://developer.avalara.com/sdk/">AvaTax SDK</a> which has prebuilt and tested authentication code.</td>
             </tr>
             <tr>
                 <td>Firewall Problems</td>